noahgibbs/pixiurge/CONCEPTS.md

 the resulting player actions into the simulation.
 Pixiurge also takes care of simple accounts, logins and authentication.

-Pixiurge intentionally borrows a lot from ManaSource-engine and similar games like The Mana World, Land of Fire and Source of Tales, as well as OpenGameArt.org and the Liberated Pixel Cup.
+Pixiurge intentionally borrows a lot of display conventions from ManaSource-engine and similar games like The Mana World, Land of Fire and Source of Tales, as well as OpenGameArt.org and the Liberated Pixel Cup.
 It uses those art styles and sprite sizes, of course.
 Pixiurge also uses the ManaSource-specific subformat of TMX files and Tiled editor data.
 See http://mapeditor.org for more about Tiled.

 ## Demiurge and Players